 Native plants available for purchase from Moosa Creek Nursery and Tree of Life Nursery from 8:00am-1:30pm.
 Representatives from the nurseries can help you select and we can hold your purchased plants for pickup at the end of the workshop.

 Enjoy the outdoor campus of the venue planted with California native plants.

 9:00am GARDENING IS FOR THE BIRDS — BIRDSCAPING YOUR GARDEN USING NATIVE PLANTS

 Teresa Everett (California Native Gardening Specialty Presenter and Featured Gardener on the CNPS-San Diego Garden Tour 2018)

 Learn how to create a garden that will encourage birds to use your garden year-round.
 Teresa will discuss the essential landscape requirements that will provide for the general bird population’s needs.
-In addition, each species of bird have different needs; some eat seeds, some drink nectar, some eat insects and others dine on fruit.
+We will also be discussing the specific preferences of our favorite local birds and how to provide them in your garden.

 10:15am WATERING FOR HEALTH, FIRE RESISTANCE, AND CONSERVATION IN THE CALIFORNIA NATIVE LANDSCAPE

 Greg Rubin (President and Founder of California’s Own Native Landscape Design, Inc., Author, Licensed Landscape Contractor, and SD Horticultural Society ‘2018 Horticulturist of the Year’ )